Grande Fratello season 6

-Grande Fratello 6 was the sixth season of the Italian version of the realisty show franchise Big Brother.
+Grande Fratello 6 was the sixth season of the Italian version of the reality show franchise Big Brother.
 The show was produced by Endemol and it was aired from 19 January 2006 to 27 April 2006.

 Alessia Marcuzzi as the main host of the show for the first time.

+Augusto De Megni was the winner after receiving 38 percent of the vote.